Hello World

 About Me

-Academically, I hold a first degree in Quantity Surveying from University of Moratuwa, Master of Science in Building from National University of Singapore, and Doctor of Philosophy from University of Moratuwa.
-Socially, I am an Active Citizens Facilitator, and an active member in several social and professional groups.
+My academic qualifications include a first degree in Quantity Surveying from the University of Moratuwa, a Master of Science in Building from the National University of Singapore, and a Doctor of Philosophy from the University of Moratuwa.

 [ Find out more ]